ylyy93/my_blog/_posts/phil/2020-03-18-mixed-model.md

 4. Follow the `lmer` function with functions in `multcomp`, `lsmeans`, and `lmerTest` packages to test effects and compare treatments. `lmerTest` and `lsmeans` have options to call the `pbkrtest` package to do the `Kenward-Roger` approximation, which is recommended.
 5. I use the `KRmodcomp` in the `pbkrtest` package to compare models.
 6. The `lme` funtion in the old `nlme` package fits mixed models, but it is very awkward for blocked designs.
 However, it has “containment” method F-tests.
 Also, `lme4` does not allow correlated errors, which become important later in the “repeated measures” designs.

+# L3: Random Effects One-way and Introduction to BLUPs

+$$
+Y_{ij} = \mu + \alpha_i + \varepsilon_{ij}
+$$
+* $i=1,\ldots,t$ (grasses), $j=1,\ldots,r$ (tillers)

+Example 1: Select t grass samples from a large area.
+We have the idea that each sample represents a genotype that exists in that area.
+Select r tillers from each sample, and measure chlorophyll content on each tiller.
+Consider the one-factor model.

+In this example, we are not interested in these particular the $\alpha$'s.
+We are interested in the population from which they came.
+We want to know the variance of that population.